Jesus takes on hypocrites and fools

 The coins are two assaria.
 It takes 16 of them to make a denarius.
 A denarius was considered a day’s wage for a common worker.

 Usually translated Son of Man.
-See note 5:24.
+See the footnote for Luke 5:24.

 The word is more literally “blaspheme.”
 It’s not clear what Jesus meant by this.
 Matthew reports that Jesus said this after some Pharisees accused him of casting out demons by the power of Satan (Matthew 12:22-27).
 Given that context, some scholars say the sin is crediting Satan with a miracle performed by the Holy Spirit.
 Others suggest it is simply a person’s persistent unwillingness to believe that Jesus is the Son of God.
 For people who fear they have committed the unforgivable sin, Bible experts point them to 1 John 1:9, which says that if we confess our sins, God will forgive us.
 Period.